elapouya/python-nagios-helpers/docs/howto.rst

 Use ``-a`` plugin option to check what has been collected

 .. note::
-   The prompt pattern is mandatory to recognize when a command output has finished and when naghelp can send another one.
+   The prompt pattern is used to recognize when a command output has finished and when naghelp can send another one.

 Debug ``parse_data``